Auxf/EVM_Simulations/README.md

 # EVM_Simulations
 Those scripts allow you to run simulations on token performances from 1 month to 1 year.
+You have to download the JSON file and change its lcoation according to where you put it in your computer to run both scripts.
+The outputs of those scripts are line charts.

 Price_comparison.py shows you the crypto-assets price variations for the timeframe you want (1 month to 1 year).